whisthq/whist/webserver/README.md

 ### Testing

 Now, navigate to `tests` and run `bash run_tests.sh`.
 This loads the environment variables in `docker/.env` and uses `pytest` to run the tests.
-If something goes wrong during testing and you kill it early, clean up clusters using the AWS console.
+If something goes wrong during testing and you kill it early, clean up extraneous instances using the AWS console (note: only the helpers_tests tests create instances).
 Note that since the db is local and ephemeral, any db changes can be safely done.

 To generate test coverage statistics, set `COV=1` when running the `run_tests.sh` script.
 For example: